fedeya/next-auth-sanity/README.md

 - Saving users and account in Sanity
 - Retrieving of full linked provider information for a user
 - Stale While Revalidate
+- Auth with Credentials
+- Hash Credentials Passwords with Argon2

 ### Database sessions